Belele Station: History

 The station was initially established by Frank Wittenoom in the early 1880s after he had established both Nookawarra and Mileura stations further west of Belele.
 Wittenoom sold the property to Ernest Augustus Lee Steere and his partners in 1888, after Lee Steere had been working in the Murchison on various stations during the 1880s.
 The area was largely undeveloped at the time and over the course of several years he was able to bring it to full production.
 Belele occupied an area of 250000 acre at this stage, stocked with both cattle and sheep.
 The area was struck by drought shortly afterwards so Lee Steere invested in mail transport between Nannine and Peak Hill, in a butchers, and in the Nannine general store to provide an income.

 Seven Aboriginal men were arrested and charged with murder and cannibalism at Belele in 1895.
 The victim was another Aborigine, named Callynognoo, who came from the north west.
 The men, and the skull of the victim, were taken to Perth for trial after two of the group had decided to turn Queen's evidence.

 The area was flooded in 1900 when over 9 in of rain fell over two weeks, causing the Murchison River to rise causing a flood described as "probably the heaviest seen by whites".

-Lee-Steere, as the sole owner, expanded the Belele Pastoral Company to a size of 900000 acre, and also acquired nearby Annean Station.
+Lee Steere, as the sole owner, expanded the Belele Pastoral Company to a size of 900000 acre, and also acquired nearby Annean Station.

 The area experienced dry conditions for some time prior to 1913 when better conditions prevailed and the property was described as "the feed was very high, but the owner was suffering from the general complaint along the Murchison – too much feed for the stock to eat, the previous bad seasons having reduced numbers considerably".

 In about 1917, bush poet Alf "The Axeman" Wallace wrote a poem "The Soldier from Belele" about a friend of his from Belele.

 In 1923 the station book keeper, John Kennedy, drowned at the No. 3 well on the property.
 The property was isolated in flood waters in 1926 resulting in the loss of over 500 sheep.

 The area was struck by drought in 1949, with very little rainfall recorded for 18 months.
 In 1950, sheep from Belele were sent to other family properties near Toodyay for agistment.

-An elderly Irishman, Mr. R. B. Dobbin, who lived on the station in a shack some distance from the homestead, went missing on the property in 1951.
+An elderly Irishman, Richard Butler Dobbyn, who lived on the station in a shack some distance from the homestead, went missing on the property in 1951.
 A search was conducted for about two weeks, including the use of a Royal Flying Doctor Service plane, but was unable to find the man.
-Dobbin had come to the property in the 1880s and was given a block of land by the Lee Steeres when he asked to remain after he stopped working for the family in the 1940s.
+Dobbyn had come to the property in the 1880s and was given a block of land by the Lee Steeres when he asked to remain after he stopped working for the family in the 1940s.